Dictionary » Positive Words » Tenacious – Meaning, Definition, Synonyms and Antonyms

 Tenacious – Meaning, Definition, Synonyms and Antonyms

-The word ‘Tenacious’ (Adjective) describes someone or something that holds on firmly, is persistent, and determined, even in the face of challenges.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Tenacious’ correctly in sentences.
+The word ‘Tenacious’ is an adjective that describes someone (or something) that holds on firmly and keeps going despite difficulty.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples to use ‘tenacious’ accurately in sentences.

 Tenacious Explained in Depth

-A complete and detailed guide to the word Tenacious, including meaning, definition, examples, etymology, synonyms, and antonyms.
+A clear, practical guide to the word Tenacious—meaning, definition, etymology, example sentences, synonyms, and antonyms.

 Meanings of Tenacious

 Tenacious means holding on tightly or being determined to achieve something.
-It often refers to a person who doesn’t give up easily, showing determination, perseverance, and strength of purpose, even when facing difficulties.
+It often describes a person who doesn’t give up easily, showing determination, perseverance, and strength of purpose, even when facing difficulties.
+It can also describe a grip (literal) or a strong attachment to an idea or habit (figurative).

 Definition